My Tool Kit

 Get Digital Calipers

-Get Twicers Set
+Get Tweezers Set

 Hand Removers - Cheap and cheerful but does the job, hand remover tool that is easy to remove the hands.
-I place a plastic food bag over the dial and then use these tool to remove hands.
+I place a plastic food bag over the dial and then use this tool to remove hands.

 Get Hand Removers